OZGrav/meerpipe/README.md

 ## Running the pipeline

+As the "forDB" branch is intrinsically linked with OzStar and its local implementation of PSRDB, it is likely not possible for the code to be run externally with the database functionality activated.
+Furthermore, in order to control the integrity of PSRDB, operators wishing to use the PSRDB functionality of meerpipe within OzStar should contact Andrew Cameron (details below) before proceding as various permissions will need to be established beforehand.
+The following information is primarily intended to provide context regarding the pipeline's operation for those using the resulting data products.

-The primary launch script for the "forDB" branch is `db_specified_processing.py`.
+The primary manual launch script for the "forDB" branch is `db_specified_processing.py`.
 This script is some senses a wrapper script which interfaces with `run_pipe.py`, but contains its own specific functionality to launch new jobs using the PSRDB database.

 ```
 usage: db_specified_launcher.py [-h] [-utc1 UTC1] [-utc2 UTC2] [-psr PULSAR]